 - 3. This Practice Note has been prepared in consultation with the MPFA. - 4.
-This Practice Note is based on the ORSO in effect as at 23 July 1999 (i.e. the ORSO as amended by the Occupational Retirement Schemes (Amendment) Ordinance 1999), and the MPFSO and the General Regulation in effect as at 1 April 2017, and guidelines issued by the MPFA up to March 2017.
+This Practice Note is based on the ORSO in effect as at 26 June 2020 (i.e. the ORSO as amended by the Occupational Retirement Schemes (Amendment) Ordinance 2020 (Amendment Ordinance)), and the MPFSO and the General Regulation in effect as at 1 April 2017, and guidelines issued by the MPFA up to March 2017.
 Every care has been taken in its preparation.
 However, the legislation itself is the sole authority of the law and this Practice Note should be used in conjunction with the legislation.

-- 5 This Practice Note has been revised for the Mandatory Provident Fund Schemes (Amendment) Ordinance 2016 ("Amendment Ordinance") which was gazetted on 3 June 2016 and comes into effect on 1 April 2017.
-The requirements in the Amendment Ordinance are only applicable for the period from 1 April 2017. - 6.
-This Practice Note is effective for engagement with reporting date ending on or after 1 April 2017.
-Key revisions as a result of the Amendment Ordinance are double underlined in the respective parts of this Practice Note for ease of reference. - 7.
+- This Practice Note has been revised for the Amendment Ordinance which was gazetted on 26 June 2020 and comes into effect on 26 June 2020. - 6.
+Key revisions as a result of the Amendment Ordinance are set out in paragraphs 51 to 60, 239 to 246 of this Practice Note. - 7.
 It should be borne in mind that certain expressions used in the MPFSO, the General Regulation and the ORSO may be matters for legal interpretation.
 There may, therefore, be circumstances in which, notwithstanding the guidance given in this Practice Note, the auditor will wish to seek legal advice.